accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

   * __Two geo locations three datacenters__ are commonly used in banks.
 One city deploys two datacenter with synchronized replication, and a second city deploys the third datacenter with async replication for disaster recovery.

+HA relies on robust detection of failures, where the major issue is [Observational difference](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/06/paper-1.pdf) caused gray failures.
+Examples are dead App but heartbeat thread still working, network link degradation only at a high percentile, inconsistently reported heathy status, intermittent failures.
+Common techniques to overcome such issues are stemmed from __Metadata consistency__:

+  * __Synchronized locksteps__ between heartbeat and application progress, e.g. use request execution count as heartbeat, or use expiring fencing token / lease.

+  * __Gossip protocol__ that multiple peers can participate in observing failures, and an ask request can go confirm with multiple peers.

+  * __Quorum decision__ that important events such as node failure or node membership change should engage a consistency quorum to make the final decision.

+__Durability__

-__Durability__ usually share similar techniques with HA, except more emphasis on disk failures/corruptions and integrity verification.
+Durability usually share similar techniques with HA, except more emphasis on disk failures/corruptions and integrity verification.
 They have already been covered before.
 Reliability modeling is commonly used, where [exponential distribution](http://web.stanford.edu/~lutian/coursepdf/unit1.pdf) satisfies most needs.

 ### Resource scheduling